This post may contain affiliate links. Please read our disclosure policy.

 Have you ever boiled hot dogs before?

-How Long to Boil Hot Dogs
+How long to Boil Hot Dogs

-Using a large saucepan add 1 qt of water and bring it to a boil.
+JUST BOIL!
+Using a large saucepan add 1 quart of water and bring it to a boil.
 Add 8 hot dogs to the water.
 Bring to a full boil and heat for 4-5 minutes.
-If you are using frozen hot dogs boil for about 8 minutes.

-**Note: hot dogs are typically already fully cooked.
+Note.
+Hot dogs are typically already fully cooked.
 All you need to do is reheat them.
 This will help kill any bacteria that may have begun to form.

 Toasting your bun is a wonderful way to elevate your dog.
-Simply spread a layer of butter on the inside of the bun and broil them for 1-2 minutes or until butter is melted and the bun has begun to brown.
+Simply spread a layer of butter on the inside of the bun and broil them for 1-2 minutes or until the butter is melted and the bun has begun to brown.
 Watch carefully so you don’t charbroil the bun.

 - Sweet relish

-- Minced/Fried onions
+- Minced/fried onions